-A security/safety program is maintained on college property in cooperation with St. John's security and local law enforcement agencies.
+A security/safety program is maintained on college property in cooperation with St. John's Hospital security and local law enforcement agencies.
 St. John's security officers are available to students, faculty and staff.
 For assistance, escort service or to report criminal activity 24 hours a day, call hospital ext.
-44020.
+20-44020.
 St. John's security officers are empowered to enforce hospital and college policy.
 Campus crime statistics are available upon request.
-St. John's used an emergency alert system which allows students, faculty and staff to receive emergency messages via phone, text message and email.
+St. John's uses an emergency alert system which allows students, faculty and staff to receive emergency messages via phone, text message and email.
 Both voice and text messages may be sent to cell phones.

 During their nursing education, students are required to participate in various experiences in community and patient settings wherein they may be exposed to potentially unsafe situations.
 St. John's College publishes an annual security report in October each year.
-The annual security report and campus crime statistics are available online at www.sjcs.edu/Prospective-Students/Student-Life/HEA-Student-Consumer-Information/Campus_Security-Statistics.
-For hard copy of this report contact the administration office.
+The annual security reports and campus crime statistics are available online at www.sjcs.edu.
+For hard copy of this report, contact the administration office.